theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/json-flat-file.md

 ![JSON-Flat-Destination-Details](/img/content/xu/json/json-flat-Destination-Details.png){:class="img-responsive"}

 **File output path**<br>
 Enter the directory to save the destination flat files in.
+If the entered folder does not exist, a new folder is created.

 {: .box-note }
-**Note:** Filling out the field **Directory** creates a new folder, if it doesn't exist.
+**Note:** To write flat files to a network drive, you need to: <br>
+\- Enter the **File output path** in UNC format.<br>
+\- Run the Xtract Universal service by a user with write permission to the directory.

 ### Checking the extraction result